1

 荀卿,趙人。 年五十始來游學於齊。 騶衍之術迂大而閎辯; 奭也文具難施; 淳于髡久與處,時有得善言。 故齊人頌曰:「談天衍,雕龍奭,炙轂過髡。」 田駢之屬皆已死齊襄王時,而荀卿最為老師。 齊尚修列大夫之缺,而荀卿三為祭酒焉。 齊人或讒荀卿,荀卿乃適楚,而春申君以為蘭陵令。 春申君死而荀卿廢,因家蘭陵。 李斯嘗為弟子,已而相秦。 荀卿嫉濁世之政,亡國亂君相屬,不遂大道而營於巫祝,信禨祥,鄙儒小拘,如莊周等又猾稽亂俗,於是推儒、墨、道德之行事興壞,序列著數萬言而卒。 因葬蘭陵。

 Xun Qing was a man of Zhao.
-At age fifty he first came to study in Qi.
-Zou Yan's teachings were circuitous, grand, vast, and eloquent; Shi was complete in literature but difficult to apply; Chunyu Kun dwelt with him for a long time, and from time to time obtained good words from him.
-Therefore the people of Qi praised them, saying: "Yan talks of heaven, Shi carves dragons, Kun roasts the hub of a cart."
-Tian Pian and his kind had all died by the time of King Xiang of Qi, and Xun Qing was the oldest teacher.
-Qi still maintained the ranks of the Senior Grand Masters, and Xun Qing served three times as their libationer.
-Some people of Qi slandered Xun Qing, so Xun Qing went to Chu, where Lord Chunshen appointed him magistrate of Lanling.
-When Lord Chunshen died, Xun Qing was dismissed from office and made his home in Lanling.
-Li Si had once been his disciple, and later became chancellor of Qin.
-Xun Qing hated the governance of this muddy age, where perished states and chaotic rulers succeeded one another, not following the great way but camping on witchcraft and blessings, trusting in omens.
-He despised the Confucians' small constraints, and people like Zhuang Zhou who moreover cunningly examined and disordered customs.
-Therefore he examined the rise and fall of the conduct of Confucians, Mohists, and Daoists, sequenced and arranged tens of thousands of words, and died.
+Only at fifty did he first come to Qi to study.
+Zou Yan's teachings were circuitous, grand, vast, and eloquent; Shi’s writing was ornate but difficult to put into practice; Chunyu Kun dwelt with him for a long time, and from time to time obtained good sayings from him.
+Therefore, the people of Qi sang: "Yan discourses on Heaven, Shi carves dragons, Kun roasts the hub and outdoes them."
+By the time of King Xiang of Qi, Tian Pian and men like him had all died, and Xun Qing was the senior teacher.
+Qi still maintained the ranks of the Ranked Grandees, and Xun Qing served three times as their libationer.
+Some men of Qi slandered Xun Qing, so he went to Chu, where Lord Chunshen appointed him magistrate of Lanling.
+When Lord Chunshen died, Xun Qing was removed from office and settled in Lanling.
+Li Si had once been his disciple and later became chancellor of Qin.
+Xun Qing hated the governance of that turbid age: ruined states and chaotic rulers followed one another, neglecting the great Way while relying on shamans and prayers, trusting in lucky and unlucky omens, and allowing base Confucians to cling to small details without understanding the larger order.
 He was therefore buried in Lanling.

 12